BB Girls: 2024–present: Reformation as a trio

 On April 22, 2024, Warner Music Korea announced the contract termination with BB Girls following its expiration after a year.
 It was also announced that Youjoung would be leaving the group and BB Girls would continue their activities as a trio under their own indie label, BB Girls Company.
 However, on December 11, BB Girls signed an exclusive contract with GLG Entertainment.

 On January 15, 2025, BB Girls released their second single album Love 2.
+On July 16, 2026, BB Girls released their third single album Body Wave.